Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 Unlike for a pointer, the **delete** operator does not  work on a handle; the referenced object is automatically destroyed when no  longer in use.

 @subsubsection occt_fcug_2_2_4 Invoking Methods
-Once you have a handle on a persistent or transient object,  you can use it like a pointer in C++.
+Once you have a handle to an object,  you can use it like a pointer in C++.
 To invoke a method which acts on the  referenced object, you translate this method by the standard *arrow* operator, or  alternatively, by function call syntax when this is available.

 To test or to modify the state of the handle, the method is  translated by the *dot* operator.
 The example below illustrates how to access the coordinates  of an (optionally initialized) point object: